Meet the team: Fiona

 Giving parents hope and enabling them to see a brighter future for themselves and their child; empowering parents to be effective advocates for their child; watching children with disabilities learn something new, master it, and be so proud of themselves; and seeing the smiles on parents faces when this happens are all such precious moments and it’s such an honour to share these milestones with the families.

 Setting up the Windmill program was a special highlight for me, particularly seeing the positive impact it is making on children and their families in rural and remote areas of Australia.
+The TAG line of ‘Powering Ability Together ‘gives such a positive and inclusive message which is really what the program is all about and highlights that this is about a partnership between families and staff.
 I’d love to share a quote one of our early Windmill families sent to me:

 “We were so lost, we felt that the rug had been pulled from under us, and we didn’t know where we were going.
 Within just a week we have learnt to communicate with our little boy and found our joy in him again – we will never be able to thank you enough.”